 - Bring a water boiler

 - Where to go – best baby vacation spots

 Stick to the routines

-Maintaining your baby’s usual routines can be quite hard or boring when you’re away from home.
+Maintaining your baby’s usual routines can be quite hard or boring when you’re on vacation.
 It might mean that one of you have to head back to your hotel room away from the beach to let your baby sleep or eat, for example.
-And it you are really relaxed it is easy to forget what time it is.
+And if you are really relaxed it is easy to forget what time it is.